Backup & Restore #

 5. Link the new service to your app(s).
 If you want to replace the old service, unlink the old service and link the new service with the same environment key.

-Upload a backup #
+Upload a manual backup #

 setops -p <PROJECT> -s <STAGE> --service database backup:upload backup.psqlcustom